 This analogy can only be made when one separates the business models first.
 Micron is a memory firm that has high exposure to both DRAM and NAND and an even higher exposure to HBM which puts it at the heart of the AI infrastructure demand.
 Broadcom is another beast: it is a mix of custom silicon, networking, and infrastructure software, now featuring VMware as a part of the offering.
 The revenue base of Broadcom is wider and its margins are higher but this also contributes to its valuation that becomes so demanding.
 They are selling a hybrid business to the market combining semiconductor performance with software-style economics.

 Broadcom ended FY2025 with a revenue of $63.9 billion, as compared to Micron’s $37.4 billion.
 The FY2025 RNOA of Broadcom was 42.0% as compared to 22.7% in Micron.
 Broadcom’s economic value creation per share in 2025 was $3.37; Micron’s was $3.58.
-The NOA and operating liabilities of Broadcom and Micron were recorded to be $66.4 billion and $88.5 billion, and $35.6 billion & $27.3 billion, respectively.
+The NOA and operating liabilities of Broadcom and Micron were recorded to be $66.4 billion and $88.5 billion, and $35.6 billion and $27.3 billion, respectively.
 Such differences are not trivial.
 They present two quite different capital structure, margin, and earnings sustainability stories.

 Figure 1.
 Micron NOA vs operating liabilities.